nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 `controller.reportIngressStatus.annotations` | The annotations of the leader election configmap. | {}
 `controller.pod.annotations` | The annotations of the Ingress Controller pod. | {}
 `controller.appprotect.enable` | Enables the App Protect module in the Ingress Controller. | false `controller.readyStatus.enable` | Enables the readiness endpoint `"/nginx-ready"`.
 The endpoint returns a success code when NGINX has loaded all the config after the startup.
-This also configures a readiness probe for the Ingress Controller pods that uses the readiness endpoint. | false
+This also configures a readiness probe for the Ingress Controller pods that uses the readiness endpoint. | true
 `controller.readyStaus.port` | The HTTP port for the readiness endpoint. | 8081
 `rbac.create` | Configures RBAC. | true
 `prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false